apache/cloudstack-docs-admin/source/service_offerings.rst

       Preferred: The VM will be deployed in dedicated infrastructure if possible.
 Otherwise, the VM can be deployed in shared infrastructure.

+   - **GPU**: Specify the card you want to use.

+     The options given are NVIDIA GRID K1 and NVIDIA GRID K2.
+These are vGPU capable cards that allow multiple vGPUs on a single physical GPU.
+If you want to use a card other than these, make the createServiceOffering API call.

+   - **vGPU Type** : Represents the type of virtual GPU to be assigned to a guest VM.
+In this case, only a portion of a physical GPU card (vGPU) is assigned to the guest VM.
+The available options includes GRID K100, K140Q, K200 and so on.

+     Additionally, passthrough vGPU type is defined to represet a physical GPU device.
+A passthrough vGPU can directly be assigned to a single guest VM.
+In this case, a physical GPU device is exclusively allotted to a single guest VM.

 #.
 Click Add.